Lothindir/Markdown-Report/README.md

 ## Description

-This script generate a markdown rapport to be handled with pandoc.
+This script generate a markdown report to be handled with pandoc.
 You can provide a YAML config file, use the CLI Parameters or use yhe Interactive mode which asks you all the configurations needed.

 This is a work in progress, expect bugs, strange code and dead ends...